Saw 3D: Critical response

-As with the previous four Saw films, Saw 3D was not screened in advance for critics.
+Metacritic, which uses a weighted average, assigned the film a score of 24 out of 100, based on 17 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Luke Thompson of E!
 Online gave the film a "B".
 He called the film's gore "over-the-top" and "in your face" while admitting the film had an "unusual amount of self-parody".
 He said the central storyline of the films was beginning to feel "played out".
 Rob Nelson of Variety gave the film a negative review.
 He called the film "relentlessly repugnant" that would please fans, but offer no surprise.
 He went on to say, "Apart from these limb-pulling setpieces, tech credits appear fairly shoddy, as do any 3D effects that don't include flying viscera.
 The editing relies on lazy flashbacks, while the dialogue remains as horrific as the killings."
 Kim Newman of Empire gave the film two out of five stars, calling it "a step down from last year's much more pointed Saw VI".
 He criticized the repetition of the plot but thought bringing back Jigsaw survivors was a "nice idea".
 He closed his review with, "There are a scattering of infallibly cringe-making horrors, but on the whole Saw 3D could do with more depth".

 Eric Goldman of IGN gave the film two out of five stars.
-He was unhappy with the little screen time Bell and Elwes had been given, saying that the time the film did spend with them didn't have much impact.
+He was unhappy with the little screen time Bell and Elwes had been given, saying that the time the film did spend with them did not have much impact.
 He said the traps were a step down from Saw VI, but did point out his favorite and highlight of the film as the "garage trap".
 About the film's 3D effects, Goldman said "The 3D is used as you might expect it to be – which is to say, this is no James Cameron immersive experience.
 Instead, blades jut out of the screen, and there is some fun had with blood and guts literally shooting forward at several points".
 Frank Scheck of The Hollywood Reporter gave the film a mixed review.
 He said Saw 3D is "consistent both stylistically and thematically with previous editions", but said most of the film's traps lack the "Rube Goldberg-style cleverness that marked the series".
 Scheck went on to say that it was "unfortunate" the creators killed Bell's character so early in the series and called Mandylor's character (Hoffman) an "exceedingly bland stand-in".
 He called the visual impact of the 3D "negligible".